The deal helps round out St. Jude's menu of heart failure devices and services.

 |HeartMate II, as shown on Thoratec's website|

-Thoratec's HeartMate II, meanwhile, is one of the most widely used and extensively studied left ventricular assist device in the world.
-The company earlier this year received FDA approval to enlarge its pivotal trial for its much-anticipated, next-generation HeartMate III.
+Thoratec's HeartMate II is touted as the most widely used and extensively studied left ventricular assist device.
+Earlier this year, the Pleasanton, CA-based company company received FDA approval to enlarge its pivotal trial for its much-anticipated, next-generation HeartMate III.

 Like what you're reading?
 Subscribe to our daily e-newsletter.